- Review and revise RGD’s Code of Ethics to ensure they are clear and explicit on specific situations that are common in the industry.

-- Advise on ethical issues that may arise from both design professionals, educators, managers and/or buyers of design.
+- Advise and advocate on ethical issues addressed in RGD’s Code of Ethics, as they arise from both design professionals, educators, managers and/or buyers of design.

 Chair & VP: Jennifer Taback RGD, Sudbury

 Jenn is Founding Partner of Design de Plume.
-She is a skilled project manager whose background working in a variety of fields allows her combine the best creative and technical practices available to create beautiful, cost-effective campaigns for her clients.
-She is from the Shawanaga First Nation and is currently on RGD's Board and the Sudbury Design Society.
+She is a skilled project manager whose background working in a variety of fields allows her to combine the best creative and technical practices available to create beautiful, cost-effective campaigns for her clients.
+She is from the Shawanaga First Nation.

 Evelyn Csiszar RGD, Toronto